0x4139/dockerJava8/Readme.md

 # Debian Java8 docker image

-java8 in a docker container based on the lightweight debian image
+java8 jre u40 in a docker container based on the lightweight debian image

 ## Usage